- Best White Sand Beaches in Luzon

-For the best beach holiday, we’ve selected 26 best white-sand beaches in the best tourist spots in the Philippines that should be in any traveler's itinerary:
+For the best beach holiday, we’ve selected 26 of the top white beaches in the Philippines, scattered across the best tourist spots in the Philippines that should be on any traveler's itinerary:

 Luzon, the main island group in the country, where you can find the Philippines’ capital city, Manila, is the major gateway to the provinces in Visayas and Mindanao.
 The beaches in Luzon are among the country’s most notable ones, including those nestled in the world-famous islands of Palawan.

 Sprawling 4.2KM-long cream-colored sand, Nacpan Beach is one of the twin beaches of El Nido, Palawan.
 Beside Nacpan Beach is a smaller yet equally captivating beach, the Calitang Beach.
-Both are lined with tall coconut trees, small cottages, and huts for overnight accommodation.
+Both beaches in El Nido are lined with tall coconut trees, small cottages, and huts for overnight accommodation.

-Another pristine beach in Palawan is nestled on Malcapuya Island, which sits in the beautiful seascape of Coron off the southwestern coast of Culion.
+One of the most pristine beaches in Palawan is nestled on Malcapuya Island, which sits in the beautiful seascape of Coron off the southwestern coast of Culion.
 Comparable to Boracay’s White Beach, it has a long shoreline with powdery fine white sand and sparkling clear waters beneath breathtaking coastal cliffs, making it one of the popular Coron Palawan tourist spots

 You can swim to your heart’s content since the water at Malcapuya Island remains shallow for several meters.
 But, you still have to wear aqua shoes because some parts of the beach can be rocky.
 Coron is one of the best diving spots in the Philippines and in Malcapuya Island, you may snorkel and dive up to 100 meters to see giant clams and clownfishes.
 You can visit Malcapuya Island as part of Coron Palawan island hopping tours.

 If you’re traveling to the southernmost part of Luzon, make sure to add Calaguas Islands to your bucket list.
 This remote group of islands is nestled in the Bicol region, particularly in the coastal municipality of Vinzons, Camarines Norte.
 On top of its quiet beach scene, there are cottages and resorts on the island available for overnight stays.